 If you’re like me and sometimes crave a fruit fix, opt for cooked versions like apple sauce, peach cobbler or cherry pie.
 Unlike allergies where antibodies are created to specific foods, with OAS the thorough cooking will break down the proteins enough to keep some produce within reach.

 Even though I have relatively mild OAS symptoms to raw foods, this doesn’t mean they aren’t bothersome.
 The one time I gobbled down an entire peach, my lips puffed up like lip fillers in overdrive.
-While some might envy such a look, it was wickedly uncomfortable, so I’ve not caved to temptation like that again.
+It was wickedly uncomfortable, and I’ve not caved to temptation like that again.

 What Foods Cross-React?

 I never understood why some of the fruits that cross-react with birch pollen, like my beloved peaches, posed a problem while others, like pears and kiwis, I could eat to my heart’s delight.
 Dr. Antony Ham Pong, a Canadian allergist and researcher, has the explanation: “When you have a birch allergy, fruits have similar allergens, but not exactly the same.
 That’s why sometimes you may react to some foods and not to others.”

 Foods like apples, peaches, carrots, celery and hazelnuts have a higher incidence of cross-reaction with birch protein.
 For those with grass allergies, fresh melons and tomatoes commonly set off OAS reactions, while melons, bananas and cucumbers can bring on oral symptoms in the ragweed-allergic.

 While the list of what foods and spices cross-react is especially long for those sensitized to birch pollen, the experts say that you only need to avoid the foods that trigger a reaction.
 However, Ham Pong says it’s important to be aware that over time, your OAS may progress so that you have more reactions to more foods.